-On average, listings lease in the $80's per square foot per year.
-The Northeast Santa Monica submarket is seeing a a rise in rates.
-In the last 3 months, the median rate increased $16 per sqft per year.
-That's a 24% increase in rent.
+Most listings are in the $50's per square foot per year.
+The Northeast Santa Monica submarket is going through a decrease in rates.
+In the last 3 months, the median rate decreased $25 per sqft per year.
+That's a 30% decline in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Northeast Santa Monica submarket has greater rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Northeast Santa Monica region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 4 listings have come on the market, which means new availabilities are probably going fast.
+In the last 90 days, 4 listings have been made available, which means new listings might be going fast.
 You'll want to be prepared to make an offer immediately.
-About 25% of the listings in the Northeast Santa Monica are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,450 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market are around 4 stories.
-Most buildings in this market were built in 1992 and are Class A.
+Even though the median size is 3,930 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this market are around 4 floors.
+Most buildings in this area were built in 1978 and are Class A.